A Comprehensive Biographical Analysis

 Firstly, according to Archibald Murphey, Mary Dunn was the daughter of John Ross Dunn and Frances Peronneau, but someone has reassigned her to Mary Read.
 Please note that the historical record clearly states that Mary was the daughter of John's first wife, who has been proven to have been Frances.

-Secondly, John Ross Dunn and Mary Read did not have a son named John, yet someone has created a fake profile showing him to have been born in 1740, long before John Ross Dunn had even met Mary Read, so I identified him as John Benefield Dunn, and attached him to John Dunn II.
-The birth dates of Mary Read's children have also been skewed, to try to fit them into a timeframe which would contradict John's historical record of being in Virginia and Maryland.
-Then, someone has moved John Dunn and Mary Read's daughter, Susannah, to John "Jack" Dunn and Sarah Cross.
-Clearly someone has either done no research whatsoever, or is deliberately being malicious.
+Secondly, John Ross Dunn and Mary Read did not have a son named John, yet someone created a profile, showing him to have been born in 1740, long before John Ross Dunn had even met Mary Read, so I identified him as John Benefield Dunn, b.1741, son of John Dunn II and Lucy Bolling.
+Genealogy.com identifies John Dunn II and family.
+Geni confuses him with John B Dunn, and have also conflated this profile.
+I know of no Charlotte Benefield.

 Book Number: 942.47 V26K